Optional Increased Master's Enrollment Incentive Program

 Graduate Studies is offering graduate programs the option to participate in a master’s enrollment incentive that will provide a greater allocation through the graduate budget model.
 Building on our experience with the current model and the master’s pilot, this incentive will provide access to greater funding allocations for incremental increases in master’s enrollment.

 Programs wishing to participate in the 2017-2018 academic year should notify Kellie Sims Butler, the Assistant Dean in Graduate Studies, of their intent by January 31, 2017.
 The opportunity to opt-in to the incentive will be available annually.
 Programs that are not ready to begin the incentive for 2017-2018 will be able to do so in future years.
-Staff in the Office of Graduate Studies (OGS) and Budget and Institutional Analysis (BIA) are also available to assist programs in assessing this opportunity by providing data and modeling specific to their program.
+Staff in Graduate Studies and Budget and Institutional Analysis (BIA) are also available to assist programs in assessing this opportunity by providing data and modeling specific to their program.

 Graduate Studies (GS) and the Office of Budget and Institutional Analysis (BIA) have developed an excel template tool to allow programs to model the financial impact of growing masters enrollment and compare participation in the MEIP to the current budget model under various enrollment scenarios.
 This tool will also identify the starting enrollment level if a program opts-in and allows programs to identify fund distribution between Dean and program.